MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 When you add WebView2 to your app, your app can use various methods and properties provided by the WebView2 control to easily add many kinds of browser features.

-Browser features that your app has access to by hosting the WebView2 control:
+Browser features and APIs that your app has access to by hosting the WebView2 control:

 | Feature area | Purpose |
 |---|---|